 External groups can use places of worship for other activities as long as they are approved by the Rector and Wardens and they have provided a satisfactory COVID-19 safety plan.

-Yes.
-The following guidelines have been supplied by Youthworks on November 3.
+The following guidelines have been supplied by Youthworks on Feb 25, 2021.
 For more information please contact Ed Springer (email).

-Youth and children’s gatherings can be run on church property in multiple groups of up to 300 people, or one person per 4 square metres of space, whichever is the lesser, from October 23.
+Youth and children’s gatherings can be run on church property with a maximum limit determined by 1 person by 2 square metres of space, from February 12 across NSW.